ghostop14/sparrow-wifi/README.md

 Sparrow-wifi provides a nice graphical interface with tables of discovered networks and signal plots along with a few other nice features:

 - Enhanced per-network telemetry display ('tracker' style signal meter, time plots, GPS log which can be exported)
+- Signal "hunt" mode.
+Normal scans running across all 2.4 GHz and 5 GHz channels can take 5-10 seconds per sweep as the radio needs to retune to each frequency and listen.
+If you're trying to locate a particular SSID, this can be too slow.
+Hunt mode allows you to specify the channel number or center frequency and only scan that one channel for much faster hunt performance (generally less than 0.2 seconds/channel).
 - Ability to export results to CSV and import them back in to revisualize a scan
 - Sparrow-wifi has built-in GPS support via gpsd for network location tagging
 - Sparrow-wifi has a remotely deployable agent (sparrowwifiagent.py) that can be run on a separate system.
 The GUI can then be connected to the remote agent for remote monitoring, including remote GPS.